vosmiic/jellyfin-ani-sync/README.md

 Please also help these projects by contributing to the anime database/helping with the API server.

 ## Development
+Beta releases can be installed automatically by replacing the manifest URL with `https://raw.githubusercontent.com/vosmiic/jellyfin-ani-sync/master/beta-manifest.json`.
+This will replace your version with the latest beta release (if there is a beta release more recent than the latest stable release).
+It will be replaced with the latest stable release when it is released, so both repos can be used at the same time.
+Authentication and other settings should be carried over.
+Use at your own risk.

 Unit tests can be found [here](https://github.com/vosmiic/jellyfin-ani-sync-unit-tests).

 The `docker.sh` file can be used to build and automatically copy the resulting DLL to the correct place.
 The first argument should be either the path to the Ani-Sync folder or the plugins folder (where it will attempt to find the latest Ani-Sync plugin folder).
 The second optional argument can be an image, or left empty to build using the Dockerfile.